undersealobster/QMB6316F24/assignment_02/README.md

 ```

-d.
+e.
 For this new set of regressions, compare the estimated coefficient
 for ```ACCIDENT``` with and without the damage variable.
 How does this relate to the new coefficient for ```DAMAGE```?